 South Sudan: The World's Newest Country

-The state's failure to provide infrastructure, education, or a stable investment climate has meant that young South Sudanese have few opportunities.
-Especially in the oilfields of the Greater Upper Nile region, where massive wealth from under the soil is exported out of the area with no discernible benefits to the communities, a huge reservoir of uneducated teenage boys has been easy recruiting fodder for rebel commanders and opportunistic politicians who use them to further their own ambitions.
-The long simmering challenges associated with the amnesty and integration splinter rebel factions came to a boil at the end of December, when large parts of the national army defected to join the armed opposition.
+As a result of corruption, the Government of South Sudan failed to invest in public infrastructure, education, or health care.
+This has meant that young South Sudanese have few opportunities.
+Especially in the oilfields of the Greater Upper Nile region, where massive wealth from under the soil is exported out of the area with no discernible benefits to the local communities, a huge reservoir of uneducated teenage boys are vulnerable to recruitment by rebel commanders and opportunistic politicians who use them to further their own ambitions.
+The long simmering challenges associated with the amnesty and integration of splinter rebel factions and the failure to reform the national army, the SPLA, provided the backdrop to the current conflict.

 Since the current conflict was sparked by a power struggle within the SPLM, political party reform will be a primary task for the transitional government.
 Without any way to resolve political differences through peaceful democratic means, political elites will continue to resort to violence.

 Another challenge is violence between communities.
 South Sudan has struggled with inter and intra communal violence for decades over access to water and grazing land between pastoralist communities.
 Easy access to weapons and ammunition is responsible for much of the violence.
 State security have not had capacity to provide protection to civilians or control the illicit flow of these armaments.